Each Psychology Senior works in close consultation with a faculty advisor to develop, carry out and write a Senior Thesis.

-You will be required to present your senior thesis to your primary reader (advisor) and secondary reader as part of the senior thesis oral exam.
+You will be required to present your Senior Thesis to your primary reader (advisor) and secondary reader as part of the Senior Thesis Departmental Examination.

-Time: You will have 10 to 15 minutes to present your thesis.
+You will have 10-15 minutes to present your Thesis.
 You will not be able to present every finding in your Thesis.
 During the remainder of the 45-min. to 1-hour exam, you will have to answer questions related to your Thesis.

-Talk with your advisor to clarify and establish any expectations you have.
+- Talk with your advisor to clarify and establish any expectations you have.
 Can you meet to brainstorm about ideas or get recommendations for reading?
-Will s/he read work in progress or only polished drafts?
+Will they read work in progress or only polished drafts?
 Is it essential to meet weekly or on another schedule?

-As a psychology concentrator, you will have access to an extensive collection of books and journals relevant to psychology in the Lewis Science Library.
-Moreover, you can use the Princeton University Library Homepage to search databases such as PSYCHINFO, PubMed, Web of Science, Lexis Nexis Academic, Mental Measurements Yearbook, PEP Archive (Psychoanalytic Electronic Publishing), Scopus, MIT’s Cog Net, etc.; as well as the Online Catalog, and numerous other information retrieval systems.
+As a Psychology concentrator, you will have access to an extensive collection of books and journals relevant to psychology in the Lewis Science Library.
+Moreover, you can use the Princeton University Library homepage to search databases such as PSYCHINFO, PubMed, Web of Science, Lexis Nexis Academic, Mental Measurements Yearbook, PEP Archive (Psychoanalytic Electronic Publishing), Scopus, MIT’s Cog Net, etc.; as well as the Online Catalog, and numerous other information retrieval systems.
 Many databases and journals are also available electronically and can be searched and read full-text from any computer on campus or through VPN or proxy service when off campus.
-Additionally, the Behavioral Sciences Librarian, Neil Nero (Nnero@princeton.edu), can help you find resources that are difficult to reach.
-Neil can be reached at the Lewis Science Library Room 112 (258-8601).

 Statistics Tutoring and Consultation

-The Psychology Department holds ongoing individual consultation on statistical analysis for empirical theses.
+The Department of Psychology holds ongoing individual consultation on statistical analysis for empirical theses.
 Participation is voluntary.
 You will receive emails from the graduate student statistics consultants about how to schedule a consultation.

-Training for the Ethical Use of Human Subjects / Animal Subjects
+Training for the Ethical Use of Human Subjects/Animal Subjects